lauravandyke/landis_dashboard/README.md

 Run `npm install` to download project dependencies.

+Run `createdb landis-dashboard` to create the database.

-Run `npm run seed` to seed the database
+Run `npm run seed` to seed the database.

-Then run `npm run start:dev` to see the project on http://localhost:8080/
+Then run `npm run start:dev` to see the project on http://localhost:8080/.